sourcegraph/handbook/content/departments/people-talent/people-ops/tools/people-ops-faqs.md

 ### Q. When will I receive my onboarding swag?

-- You will receive a link to order your onboarding swag at your personal email.
+- You will receive a link to order your onboarding swag in your BambooHR onboarding tasks that must be completed prior to Day 1.
 The link will take you to a form that you will need to fill out to order your onboarding swag pack.

 ### Q. Who do I contact if I have questions about swag?